 Entrepreneurship and Information on Past Failures: A Natural Experiment

 We analyze how public information on past entrepreneurial failure affects an entrepreneur's ability to borrow.
 We exploit a policy shock from 2013 in France, which eliminated a highly salient public reporting to banks of managers involved in non-fraudulent corporate liquidations.
 We find that the elimination of this flagging system makes failed entrepreneurs significantly more likely to restart a business or to borrow from a surviving business, despite the fact that bankers can find the failure information from other public sources for a small cost.
-The effect is stronger for industries where entrepreneurial talent matters more for performance.
+The effect is more pronounced for industries where failure is a stronger signal about entrepreneurial ability.
 Restarters create companies that have a higher probability of default.